|Back to Back Issues Page|

 By the way, I get nothing but satisfaction if you order a skirt.
 I respect this company's mission to bring trail comfort to hiking women, and thought you might like to check out these skirts.

-Ready for a second deal?
+Ready for a second deal?-link no longer works -

 If you order from this link during the sale, I will receive a miniscule affiliate fee to help offset the cost of this newsletter.
 It costs you nothing extra, brings quality hiking apparel and gear to your doorstep, and helps me out - a win/win.